cguth7/cguth7.github.io/_posts/2020-10-20-gametheory.md

 To summarize, Player 1 always plays Action 1 because it dominates Actions 2 and 3.
 When Player 1 is always playing Action 1, it only makes sense for Player 2 to also play Action 1 since it gives a payoff of 2 compared to payoffs of 1 and -1 with Actions 2 and 3, respectively.

 ### Tennis vs. Power Rangers
-Here's one more example of a game.
-This time with two people who are going to watch something together.
+In this game, we have two people who are going to watch something together.
 P1 has a preference to watch tennis and P2 prefers Power Rangers.
 If they don't agree, then they won't watch anything and will have payouts of 0.
 If they do agree, then the person who gets to watch their preferred show has a higher reward than the other, but both are positive.

 | P1/2  | Tennis  | Power Rangers   |
 |---|---|---|
 | Tennis  | 3, 2  | 0, 0  |
 | Power Rangers  | 0, 0  | 2, 3  |

 In this case, neither player can eliminate a strategy.
 For Player 1, if Player 2 chooses Tennis then he also prefers Tennis, but if Player 2 chooses Power Rangers, then he prefers Power Rangers as well (both of these are Nash Equilbrium).
 This is intuitive (if the people really like TV) because there is 0 value in watching nothing but at least some value if both agree to watch one thing.
+This also shows the Nash equilibrium principle of not being able to benefit from **unilaterally** changing strategies -- if both are watching tennis and P2 changes to Power Rangers, that change would reduce value from 2 to 0!

 So what is the optimal strategy here?
 If each player simply picked their preference, then they'd always watch nothing and get 0!
 If they both always picked their non-preference, then the same thing would happen!
 We can calculate the optimal strategies like this: